xdegenne/1AnsibleTipPerDay/Day001pm-HelloWorld/README.md

 That's all folks !

 Just remember : please **always give a name** to your playbooks and tasks, it's very important !
+The name you give to the task should a very short description of **What does the task do**.

+So let's rename our task (Cf. [playbook2.yml](playbook2.yml)) and relaunch the play.

 Congratulations, you are almost an Ansible star !